SlickVPN Review 2024: Buyer Beware

 Two major categories of info that can be leaked by an improper VPN is DNS and WebRTC.
 In order to test and make sure VPNs are hiding your information correctly, we open up Browserleaks.com while connected and see if it detects any leaks.

-Despite the sketchiness of their service, SlickVPN was able to pass both these tests with flying colors.
+Despite the sketchiness of its service, SlickVPN was able to pass both these tests with flying colors.

 Kill switch tests